LordFoom/rutudu/README.md

 Will auto open a new list with today's date, creating if necessary, if started with no arguments.
 Otherwise will open/create passed in list name.

+There is no undo.
+Sweaty palms but steady hands, my friend.

 ### You can add items!

 * a to add an item